Steinbeck-Lab/cloud-surge/docs/architecture.md

 <img  src="/architecture.png" alt="Cloud Surge Logo" style="width: 100vw">

+To begin the process in the Kubernetes cluster, a list of molecular formulae is created based on the heavy atom count.
+CDK is used to generate these formulae, which are then saved in a text file.
+The next step is to queue these formulae for a worker to execute Surge and generate chemical graph enumerations.
+Redis is utilized as the queue service, with the tasks being filled with the instructions to use Surge for enumerating all possible chemical graphs for a specific molecular formula.

-In the Kubernetes cluster, the process starts with the input list of molecular formulae.
-Redis queue is filled with the "tasks".
-In our case, our tasks are molecular formulae to be used for Surge computation. launchpad.py file, the jobid.csv is set, then the input molecular formulae are stored in the queue service.
-As the queue service, Redis is used.
-Redis is a data structure storage used as a database to store the input data.
-The software provides different data types such as hashes, strings, and lists.
-Molecular formulae lists are stored in Redis as the queue service to call each job.
-For each molecular formula, the worker.py is run until there is no formula left in the queue service.
-The jobs’ output files are stored in the Google bucket with the start time and end time of the surge run and the file upload time separately.
+The launchpad.py, with its Redis client, populates the queue with the extensive list of molecular formulae (and unique job_id) ready to be processed by the workers.

+The workers in the pod are run until there is no formula left in the queue service.
+The jobs’ output files (10 million structures in each file ~ 30Mb zip files) are stored in the Google bucket.
+The start and end times of the Surge run and the file upload time are tracked in the Redis key-value store.
 The output SMI file sizes are also stored in the output files for each molecular formula.